21 Different Types of Owls in Africa

 The male Long-eared Owl’s deep whoop, repeated every few seconds and gradually getting higher in pitch, is its call.

-During the breeding season, females respond to males by hooting at a lesser volume.
-Also capable of making cat-like noises are both sexes.
+During the breeding season, females respond to males by hooting at a lower volume.
+Both sexes are also capable of making cat-like noises.

 16. Short-Eared Owl